Billerica in Middlesex County, Massachusetts — The American Northeast (New England)

 2. Billerica Historical Society.
 The Billerica Historical Society, founded in 1894,is a private organization whose mission is to acquire and preserve items of local historical interest and to inform and educate interested citizens about Billerica's rich architectural, cultural, and historical heritage.
 The Society also maintains The Clara E. Sexton Memorial house (built c.a.
 1723) and operates the Billerica(Howe)Museum.
 (Submitted on September 8, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 Credits.
-This page was last revised on June 5, 2017.
-This page originally submitted on June 1, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 822 times since then and 11 times this year.
-Last updated on June 2, 2017, by Glenn Peters of Billerica, Massachusetts.
+This page was last revised on June 16, 2016.
+It was originally submitted on June 1, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+This page has been viewed 1,486 times since then and 107 times this year.
+Last updated on October 26, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
 Photo 1. submitted on June 1, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.